pyrohost/pyrodactyl/CONTRIBUTING.md

 no one will respond to you.
 This holds us to a standard of providing prompt attention to any issues that arise and keeping this community safe.

-If you've found what you believe is a security issue please email `team@pyro.host`.
+If you've found what you believe is a security issue please email `naterfute@pyro.host`.
 Please check [SECURITY.md](/SECURITY.md) for additional details.

 ### Contact Us